ingram1107/zettel-notes/lit/@Meyer2005.md

 }   // at here restore global new-handler
 ```

-If template is supported, Meyers suggests making a [mixin-style class](202502090014.md) with the
+If template is supported, Meyers suggests making a [mixin-style class](../202502090014.md)
-help of templatised inheritance, that is, *current recurring template pattern
+with the help of templatised inheritance, that is, *current recurring template
-(CRTP)*, or in author's word, "Do It For Me".
-Though, be warry that this would
+pattern (CRTP)*, or in author's word, "Do It For Me".
+Though, be wary that this
-lead to multiple inheritance.
-The following codes show how such implementation
+would lead to multiple inheritance.
+The following codes show how such
-can be done:
+implementation can be done:

 ```cpp
 template<typename T>